About

 Artist Bio:

-Linda Loh is an Australian visual artist currently based in Naarm/Melbourne.
+Linda Loh is an Australian visual artist based in Naarm / Melbourne, Australia.

-She holds a Bachelor of Fine Art (Painting/Expanded Studio) from RMIT University (Melbourne) and a Master of Fine Art (Computer Arts) from the School of Visual Art, New York City.
+She holds a Bachelor of Fine Art from RMIT University, Australia, and a Master of Fine Arts from the School of Visual Arts, New York City.

 Artist Statement: